CrossScore: Towards Multi-View Image Evaluation and Scoring

 Application: Evaluate rendered images from novel view synthesis (NVS) applications where ground truth references are unavailable.

 We introduce an image assessment method that examines query images by referencing multiple views of the same scene, producing results termed CrossScore maps.
 Our results show that CrossScore is closely correlated with SSIM across diverse datasets, without requiring pre-aligned ground truth images.
-Colour coding: red represents the highest score, followed by orange, green, and blue, indicating decreasing scores respectively.

 Abstract